“Cyber recovery. The art and science of recovering debilitating ransomware attack in a timebound manner, losing the minimum amount of data.”

 A software-defined network so that sections of it can be easily opened and closed (air gap)

 Even when working within an isolated environment, it’s important to be able to create other isolated sections via air gaps created with software-defined networking.
-These isolated sections can be used for testing of images and other activities without the potential impact of malware or actions impacting other activities in the Cyber Resilience process.
+These isolated sections can be used for testing of images and other activities without the potential impact of malware or actions impacting other activities in the recovery process.

 Servers available to analyze the point-in-time images and test